Grand Canyon Has a New Permit System: How to Apply (2024)

 What is the Grand Canyon’s new permit lottery system for 2024?

 Remember to always check the Alerts and Conditions and Critical Backcountry Updates pages on the National Park Service website.
-Bright Angel Trail and Havasupai Gardens will be closed in December 2023 and early 2024.
+Some trails are occasionally closed for maintenance.

 New Grand Canyon Permit Application Process